top of page

 Environmental Impact

 Skunks, through their waste, contribute to the health of their ecosystems.
-However, in urban areas, excessive skunk populations can lead to significant droppings accumulation, which may impact soil quality and plant health, and of course there’s the poop odor to deal with.
+However, in urban areas, excessive skunk populations can lead to significant droppings accumulation, which may impact soil quality and plant health, and of course there’s the poop odour to deal with.
 Balancing skunk populations is crucial to maintaining both environmental and human health.

 Skunk Control And Management: Skunk Trap Mistakes